 APERC established a cooperation course on 'Energy Issues in Asia-Pacific Region' at the Graduate School of Asia-Pacific Studies, Waseda University in 2016, in commemoration of the 20th anniversary of APERC.
-As a part of APERC's training activities, APERC will enhance 'energy literacy' of future leaders of Asia-Pacific region in general and invite candidates of energy experts to further energy studies particular, through this cooperation course.
-This is the fourth year in which APERC dispatches their researchers to give lectures to Waseda University graduate students.
+As a part of APERC's training activities, APERC will enhance 'energy literacy' of future leaders of Asia-Pacific region in general and invite candidates of energy experts to further energy studies through this cooperation course.
+This is the fifth year in which APERC dispatches their researchers to give lectures to Waseda University graduate students, though the course is suspended due to COVID-19.